Yunongwang/Raytracer/README.md

 neighboring rights to this software to the public domain worldwide.
 This software is distributed without any warranty.

 Peter Shirley originally implemented
 • Basic ray casting
 • Positionable camera
 • Sphere intersections
 • Antialiasing
 • Lambertian Surfaces
 • Reflection
 • Refraction
 • Depth of Field

-Added Features
-• Triangle
-• Cube
-• Spot Shadows